 Before you put your home on the market, consider attending a few open houses in your area.
 Make note of what you noticed, what you liked and didn’t like about each house as it was presented for sales.
 This will enable you to see your own home from a Buyer’s point of view.

-Over the years, most homes collect an excess of furniture, knick knacks, and general “stuff.”
+Over the years, most homes collect an excess of furniture, so select your special pieces or buy get rid of everything and choose new one from Dumond’s furniture and start afresh start.
 Set aside time to go through each room and declutter.
 The point being to remove as many personal items and space taking items as possible.
 Not only does decluttering make the house seem more spacious and allow Buyers to imagine themselves in it, it makes your job of moving much easier!
 A great way to do this is to create four piles, one for “Toss It” one for “Give It Away” one for “Sell It” and one for “Put It in Storage”.

 Organize the Closet